1nikolas/tidal-lyrics/README.md

 ## Credits
 - This app uses lyrics from [Musixmatch](https://www.musixmatch.com/)
-- This app uses [node-process-windows](https://github.com/bryphe/node-process-windows) to get the song information from Tidal.
 - Artwork icon: Music by Trident from the Noun Project

 ## License